 Step 1: Setting Up Your Document

-First things first, you’ll need to set up your document to the correct specifications.
+The first step of how to make a business card in Word is to set up your document to the correct specifications.
 To do this:

 - Open up a blank document in Microsoft Word